 The purpose of the club is to support social, economic and environmental consciousness on campus.
 We work to empower our students, support our local community and reinforce the global sustainability movement through leadership development, event scholarship opportunities, volunteering and free education.

 California Regional Environmental Education Community – CREEC

 CREEC, administered by the California Department of Education, is a communication network supporting the environmental literacy of California’s students by providing teachers with access to high quality environmental education resources.

 In addition to communicating news and information about environmental education, grants and local events, this website will soon offer a searchable database of standards-based programs, field trips, on-line resources and professional development opportunities from environmental education providers across the state.
-An online calendar of events will also be added.
 A regional coordinator provides professional development and resources to educators as well as foster communications among schools and organizations interested in supporting environmental literacy of California’s teachers and students.

 Farm Discovery at Live Earth Farm is a nonprofit organization working in the Monterey and South Bay area communities to empower youth and families to build and sustain healthy food, farming, social and natural systems.
 Our home, Live Earth Farm, is a 150 acre patchwork of working organic farm, riparian corridor, oak and redwood forest in the Pajaro Valley in Santa Cruz County.
 Farm Discovery hosts more than 2000 children on the farm each year for farm based, hands-on learning opportunities through 9 different programs.

 The Mission of the California Sea Grant Extension Program is to contribute to the wise use and conservation of the sea’s resources through research, education and advisory services.